 In this article:

-The spread of COVID-19 has caused turbulence in global and U.S. economic markets and local economies.
-Concern and uncertainty over what's to come have resulted in wild market swings, leaving many Americans questioning the state of their finances.
+The COVID-19 pandemic has and will continue to impact many aspects of consumers' everyday lives.
+The spread of COVID-19 caused turbulence in global and U.S. economic markets and local economies.
+Changes related to the pandemic resulted in wild market swings, and left many Americans questioning the state of their finances.

-Try to remain calm during these times and if necessary, seek assistance from family and those close to you, and consult professionals before making any big financial decisions.
+Though it's a time of great uncertainty, it's important to continue to remain calm and, if necessary, seek assistance from family and those close to you, and consult professionals before making any big financial decisions.

-If you're concerned the spread of COVID-19 could impact your personal finances, retirement, personal investments or credit, here are five actions you can take that could help keep you financially sound:
+If you've already been affected or fear that COVID-19 could continue to impact your personal finances, retirement, personal investments or credit, here are five actions you can take to help keep you financially sound:

 1. Reconsider Your Budget